 He recalls the tunes (your songs, when you sing them) delivered in her singular way (your two eyes closed as you always do); airs as familiar to him and his playmates as ‘the back of their hands’ (local road we’ve known every turn of in the past); lyrical melodies that betoken the mid-Ulster cul-de-sac where she dwelt (midge-veiled, high-hedged side-road) along the Broagh Road out of Castledawson.
 That is where they might find her, sightlessly attentive (stood looking and listening) only the rare passage of a motorized vehicle (until a car would come and go) deepening her sense of isolation (lonelier than you had been to begin with).

-The poet implores her not to stop: wherever she may be: So, sing on; to let him hear the cherished voice of a Dear shut-eyed one no longer of this world dear far-voiced veteran; to sing until she reaches the wellspring source of music: Sing yourself to where the singing comes from.
+He implores memory of her not to stop (so, sing on), to let him go on hearing her cherished voice (dear shut-eyed one) – no longer of this world perhaps (dear far-voiced veteran) – to sing on until she reaches the wellspring source of music (sing yourself to where the singing comes from).

 - wellhead: the point where underground water is raised to the surface; compare ‘where the singing comes from’;